BlackBerry Ltd [BB] stock Reiterated by RBC Capital Mkts analyst, price target now $4

 Sponsored

-The stocks have a year to date performance of 10.74 percent and weekly performance of -13.01 percent.
-The stock has been moved at -28.51 percent over the last six months.
-The stock has performed -1.10 percent around the most recent 30 days and changed -26.02 percent over the most recent 3-months.

-If compared to the average trading volume of 5.53M shares, BB reached to a volume of 5781348 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.35M shares, BB reached a trading volume of 6685707 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BB shares is $5.40 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BB stock is a recommendation set at 2.45.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.